oktadev/okta-blog/_source/_posts/2020-12-09-build-and-secure-an-api-in-python-with-fastapi.md

 ### Create a New Endpoint

-For this tutorial, you’ll use a single `main.py` file that contains all your routes.
-You can [break this file up as your application grows](https://fastapi.tiangolo.com/tutorial/bigger-applications/), but since you’ll just be adding a couple of endpoints, you don’t need to worry about that now.
+For this tutorial, you'll use a single `main.py` file that contains all your routes.
+You can [break this file up as your application grows](https://fastapi.tiangolo.com/tutorial/bigger-applications/), but since you'll just be adding a couple of endpoints, you don't need to worry about that now.

-Create the `main.py` file in your project’s root directory and add the following:
+Create the `main.py` file in your project's root directory and add the following:

 ```python
 from fastapi import FastAPI